 Instagram Marketing for Ecommerce 101: Creating Ads that Convert

-When it comes to developing an Instagram marketing plan that taps into and effectively reaches potential shoppers, the first place to look is ads.
-There are three types of Instagram ads to choose from: photo, video, and carousel.
+When it comes to developing an Instagram strategy that taps into and effectively reaches potential shoppers, the first place to look is ads.

 Why are ads so important, you ask?
 Simple: they’re the best ways to stand out on Instagram as more businesses start to use the platform for marketing and exposure.
 According to Sprout Social, 70.7 percent of U.S. businesses are using Instagram this year.
 As if that weren’t enough, 80 percent of Instagram users follow at least one business and 60 percent of Instagram users report using the platform to learn about products and services.